theogravity/cerebro/README.md

 ## `CerebroConfig` API

-Use the API to fetch values from your configuration.
+Use the API methods to fetch values from your configuration.

-Configuration values are accessed via the `CerebroConfig` API.

-You should use the basic getters in your normal workflow.

 ### `getAssertValue(settingName: string) : any`